Which?: Super-complaints

 Which? said banks should "shoulder more responsibility" for such fraud, much as they already reimburse customers who lose money through scams involving fraudulent account activity, or debit or credit cards.
 According to official industry data, such scams increased by 53% in a year: from 660,308 cases in the first half of 2015 to 1,007,094 in the first half of 2016.
 Which? said: "Consumers can only protect themselves so far.
 People cannot be expected to detect complex scams pressuring them to transfer money immediately, or lookalike bills from their solicitor or builder" that are copied from genuine bills but have had the bank account number and sort code changed.

+On September 23, 2025, Which? submitted a formal super-complaint to the Financial Conduct Authority, alleging systemic failures in the UK home and travel insurance markets.
+Which? claimed that "widespread failings" in claims handling and flawed sales processes were significantly harming consumers.
+Which? specifically highlighted low claims acceptance rates, cited as 72% for buildings and contents combined claims and 81% for travel, compared to 99% in the motor sector, and criticized the industry's reliance on outsourced third-party handlers.
+In its formal response on December 18, 2025, the FCA committed to an expanded 2026 workplan focusing on customer service standards and sales transparency.
+The regulator also disclosed it had already initiated enforcement actions against several firms, including two formal cases and business restrictions, as part of a broader "regulatory reset" for the sector.

 Legal action against rogue traders

 In 2005, Which? was granted legal powers to bring rogue traders to account for their actions under Part 8 of the Enterprise Act 2002.

 Unfair contract terms

 Which? has statutory powers under the Unfair Terms in Consumer Contracts Regulations 1999, where they can seek an injunction to restrain the use of an unfair contract term by a trader against consumers.